Aakash-suresh/EXP-02-INTERFACING-DIGITAL-INPUT-SENSOR-WITH-ARDUINO-PUSH-BUTTON-/README.md

-Output of the simulation :
+### Output of the simulation :

 ![My image](Circuit.png)

+## RESULT :

+Thus, we have interfaced a digital input (push button) and blink of LED upon activation.